Preeti061204/Simulated-IoT-Data-Analytics-for-Smart-Home-Environments/README.md

 # Simulated-IoT-Data-Analytics-for-Smart-Home-Environments

-## 📌 Project Overview
+### 📌 Project Overview

 This project demonstrates how data analytics and machine learning can be applied in smart home environments to detect anomalies, forecast energy usage, and evaluate device behavior.
 Built using a synthetic dataset, the project simulates IoT sensor data like temperature and energy consumption to model real-world scenarios without needing physical devices.
-This was a collaborative academic project developed by two contributors as part of a hands-on exploration into data science, analytics, and smart home intelligence.
+This was a collaborative academic project developed by two contributors as part of a hands-on exploration into data science, analytics, and smart home intelligence.<br><br>

-## 🎯 Objectives
+### 🎯 Objectives

 - Analyze synthetic IoT sensor data
 - Visualize insights using Power BI and Excel
 - Forecast future trends using Prophet
 - Compare multiple regression models for predictive accuracy
-- Detect anomalies in energy usage patterns
+- Detect anomalies in energy usage patterns<br><br>

-## 🛠 Tools & Technologies Used
+### 🛠 Tools & Technologies Used

 - *Languages*: Python (Jupyter Notebook)
 - *Libraries*: